pykong/YubiGuard/README.md

 3. Can handle more than one YubiKey.
 4. Timeout which locks off YubiKey after 5 seconds.
 5. Automatically locking after YubiKey has been triggered.
-6. Shows notifications to inform about activation status of YubiKey(s).
+6. Visual indicating the activation status of YubiKey(s).

 ## How to use:
 - Download script.
 Run it or better even make it startup application.
 - Install zmq: sudo pip install zmq
-- Bind the triggering script trigger_YL.sh command to key combination of your choice (e.g. Super + y):
-(Note for some reason it might be neccessary to specify your shell within the shebang.
-For example .../bash instead of .../sh.)
+- Triggering via key combination (default: super + y) will unlock YubiKey.
-- Triggering the script will unblock YubiKey.
-After activation of your YubiKey or after timeout, YubiKey output will again be blocked.
+- After activation of your YubiKey or after timeout, YubiKey output will again be blocked.

 ## Tested on: